nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 ## Abstract

 This document describes deposit and withdraw transaction in Nervos DAO.

+Note the very end of this RFC will include a `Gotchas` section, including common and very important points you should be aware to use Nervos DAO well without losing CKBs.
+Please pay attention to this section even if you might want to skip some part of this RFC.

 ## Motivation